-Estrogen enhances libido and protects against serious disease such as Alzheimer’s and osteoporosis.
-Estrogen is also critical for supporting heart health, as it increases HDL (“good”) cholesterol, while decreasing LDL (“bad”) cholesterol, smooths and dilates the blood vessels to support optimal blood flow, and soaks up free radicals.
+Estrogen enhances libido and protects against serious diseases such as Alzheimer’s and osteoporosis.
+Estrogen is also critical for supporting heart health, as it increases HDL (“good”) cholesterol while decreasing LDL (“bad”) cholesterol, smooths and dilates the blood vessels to support optimal blood flow, and soaks up free radicals.

 Over time, some of the most pronounced symptoms resulting from declining hormone levels are:

 In particular, both men and women struggle with decreased lean muscle and increased body fat, which can set them up for serious concerns such as insulin resistance.
 As the body begins to ignore the signals sent out by insulin, it causes glucose to build up in the bloodstream.
 Over time, this puts added pressure on the pancreas, and can ultimately cause it to burn out, leading to type 2 diabetes.